software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 7. {{site.sprint_2_user_story_7}}
 8. {{site.sprint_2_user_story_8}}

-The planning of the tasks for the last three user stories will be covered after the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.
+The planning of the tasks for the last four user stories will be covered after the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.

 {: .important-title }